GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.txt

 * Release pending

 - Head megamenu only generates now if the header More button is enabled.
-- Changed featured card shading application method to permit custom CSS application.
+- Changed featured card and gallery widget shading application method to permit custom CSS application.

  = 4.0.3 =
 * Release August 9, 2019